Last updated: August 2026

 What if Both Drivers Hold Fault?

 In the state of Illinois, if a car accident is deemed to have been caused by one or more parties, they must pay out compensation to those who were injured in the incident.
-In some cases, both drivers may be held liable for their part in a crash.
-This could be something like failing to yield the right-of-way or otherwise not following traffic laws.
-In these situations, it may be necessary to file a lawsuit against each driver so that you can receive full and fair reimbursement for any damages or expenses resulting from the crash.
+In some cases, both drivers may be held liable for their part in a crash, for example failing to yield the right-of-way or otherwise not following traffic laws.
+In these situations, it may be necessary to file a claim against each driver so that you can receive full and fair reimbursement for any damages or expenses resulting from the crash.
+See our guide on how partial fault affects a car accident claim for more on how Illinois splits liability between multiple at-fault parties.

 When two drivers hold fault for an accident, resolving the issue can become complicated and drawn-out.
-In order to determine what percentage of fault belongs to each driver, an extensive investigation will need to take place in order to pinpoint exactly who was at fault and how much they are responsible for paying out in damages.
+An extensive investigation will need to take place in order to pinpoint exactly who was at fault and how much they are responsible for paying out in damages.
 With such complex matters at hand, hiring a lawyer who can navigate these proceedings is imperative.
-An experienced lawyer will know how best to represent your case and fight for you to get the compensation deserved from all at-fault parties involved.

 What Can I Expect from a Settlement?

 The settlement amount from a personal injury claim is largely determined by the extent and severity of your injuries.
 If you suffered more serious or long-term injuries, you can expect to receive a higher settlement than if you had only suffered less severe, short-term pain and suffering.
 Medical care expenses also play a role in arriving at an appropriate settlement; these can include current medical bills as well as any ongoing treatments that may be necessary for future health complications caused by the accident.
-Lost wages are also taken into account when negotiating a settlement amounts, so a full accounting of missed time at work–including overtime and related benefits–will be important to have on hand.
+Lost wages are also taken into account when negotiating a settlement amount, so a full accounting of missed time at work, including overtime and related benefits, will be important to have on hand.
+See our guide on typical car accident settlement amounts in Illinois for more detail.

 We Can Help Get the Settlement You Deserve

 Phillips Law Offices is dedicated to helping car accident victims get the justice and compensation they deserve after experiencing losses from someone else’s negligence.
-With the Strong Arm at your disposal, you can call or send a request for a free consultation with an experienced car accident lawyer.
-You don’t have to bear the burden of another person’s irresponsible behavior–your lawyer will strive to recover your losses and restore your financial stability while holding anyone who caused the accident accountable for their actions.
-I hope this blog answer your question “I am a Passenger in Car Accident Who Do I Sue?”
+Call or send a request for a free consultation with an experienced car accident lawyer.
+You don’t have to bear the burden of another person’s irresponsible behavior, your lawyer will strive to recover your losses and restore your financial stability while holding anyone who caused the accident accountable for their actions.

 Types of Cases Handled by Personal Injury Lawyers